Feminism in the Netherlands: 1917 to 1960

 Women won the right to stand for an election as a candidate in 1917.
 They gained full suffrage in 1919.
-This was relatively early compared to most other European nations; only Finland and Sweden had given women the vote earlier.
+This was relatively early compared to most other European nations; only Norway, Finland and Sweden had given women the vote earlier.
 Women had in part gained the vote to a political compromise "package deal" between socialists, liberals, and "confessionalist" parties.
 The confessionalists supported state funding for private schools, typically belonging to a religious denomination.
 This compromise system in Dutch politics was known as Pillarisation.
 In the years after women's emancipation, the confessionalists came to dominate moral discourse in the Netherlands, and legislation in support of confessionalist moral views was enacted (prostitution banned, 1912; abortion prohibited, 1911; advertising for contraception criminalized).

 A healthy economy and a rising standard of living characterizes life in the Netherlands during the 1920s.
 Women, however, faced a backlash against women's rights which reached into the workplace.
 Women's rights groups multiplied.
 The international feminist organizations gained larger memberships as women worldwide continued to struggle for emancipation.
 Dutch women were active in such international organizations as: